 Color memory can actually make you feel like you’re losing your mind!

-While lighting explains part of the dress color mystery, there’s something else at play.
 Our brains have “learned” how objects should look, and we apply this knowledge to everything we see.

 Take white, for example.
 Magazine pages, newspapers, and printer paper are all white, but if you lay them together, you’ll see that the each white is actually quite different.
 The newsprint will appear more yellow, and next to the newspaper the printer paper will probably look even brighter than you originally thought.
 That’s because our eyes tend to capture the brightest part of the scene, call it white, and judge all other colors relative to this “bright-level.”